2026 World Cup Prediction Markets · How to Trade FIFA World Cup on Kalshi

 Straight answers on 2026 World Cup prediction markets.

 Yes.
 Kalshi is legal in all 50 US states as a CFTC-designated contract market.
 No state restrictions, no workarounds required.
 It is the only prediction market with this regulatory standing in the US.
-For context on how this differs from offshore platforms see the prediction markets explainer.
+See the prediction markets explainer for how this differs from offshore platforms.

 The 2026 FIFA World Cup runs June 11 through July 19 across the United States, Canada, and Mexico.
 Kalshi is the only CFTC-regulated prediction market in the US covering World Cup game winner contracts, group stage markets, and tournament winner contracts in all 50 states.
 The expanded 48-team format creates more group stage games with less-known nations where crowd participation is thinner and mispricing is more consistent.
 Game of Skill covers soccer prediction markets for all major competitions including the World Cup, EPL, Champions League, and MLS.